ajbowler/M14/README.md

 This project makes use of `npm` which can be installed from [nodejs.org](http://nodejs.org/).

 1. `cd M14/WWW`
-2. `npm install` to install all of the node dependencies
+2. `npm install -g` to install all of the node dependencies.
-3. `gulp dev` to build with debug options
+3. `gulp dev` to build with debug options.
 4. You should be able to open the `index.html` page locally now.

+#### Jest

+[Jest](http://facebook.github.io/jest/) is the testing framework that we use to test our code.

+Tests are found in `WWW/__tests__` and can be run from the `WWW` directory using any of the following commands:

+- `gulp test`
+- `npm test`
+- `jest -c jest.json`

 #### Gulp

 [Gulp](http://gulpjs.com/) is the JS task runner that we use for building.

+The following gulp commands can be used:

-Running just `gulp` will watch the js directory for changes and automatically run the `gulp dev` task.
+- `gulp` will watch the js directory for changes and automatically run the `gulp dev` task.
 This can be useful while developing.
+- `gulp dev` will build with debug options.

-Running `gulp js` will build without debug options.
+- `gulp js` will build without debug options.
+- `gulp test` will run the Jest tests.

-Running `gulp clean` will remove any files created during the `dev` or `js` processes.
+- `gulp clean` will remove any files created during the `dev` or `js` processes.

 #### JS Code Guidelines